The iResearch Institute is the leader of national and international science research training!

 School: Shepton High School

-Mentor: Trish Millitech, Ph.D.
+Mentor: Trish Milletich, Ph.D.

 The development of food allergy (FA) and corresponding gut microbiome changes are influenced by the timing of infant solid food introduction.
 This microbiome analysis assessed how food selection and timing affected FA risk using the infant (N=198) longitudinal DIABIMMUNE cohort.
 Root vegetable and grain introduction influenced Streptococcus, Escherichia-Shigella, and Klebsiella genera abundance, all showing differential abundance in allergic infants (p<0.05).
 On average, earlier food introduction (<6 months) correlated with increased allergic activity.
 Individual food product introduction, for example, beetroot increased the Allantoin Degradation IV Pathway abundance, correlated with non-allergic infants (p<0.01).
 Microbiome-food item correlations suggest revisions to infant food introduction guidelines and potential pro-biotics to alter gut-microbiome tp reduce allergy risk.